HeldLab/ProteoSushi/README.md

 - at least 8GB of RAM, 12GB for Windows 10

-  - 16GB or higher is recommended, but ultimately depends on how the user uses the machine.
-More is better up to a certain point.
+  - 16GB or higher is recommended, but ultimately depends on the user's memory usage (having other programs open will decrease the memory available for ProteoSushi).
+More memory allows for more flexibility in the number and scope of programs running at once.

   - With only 8GB of RAM, the user will likely need to free up memory by closing other open programs